funeelo/revengi-app/README.md

 Contributions to RevEngi App are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+## Localization & Contributions

+This project is localized through our [Crowdin project](https://crowdin.com/project/revengi-app).
+We welcome contributions to improve existing translations or add support for new languages.
+Join our Crowdin workspace to get started!

 ## Hacking

 To get started with hacking on RevEngi App, please refer to the [HACKING.md](HACKING.md) file.